carlosas/phpat/doc/UPGRADE-0.10.md

 ###### The tool has been converted to a PHPStan extension.
 Now it requires the user to run it with the PHPat extension activated.

+ℹ️ Some features have been removed, but will come back in future versions.

 Configuration
 -------------

 * Remove your `phpat.yaml`, use `phpat.neon` instead.
 * Instead of a test suite path, use fully qualified names of your test classes.
 * Enable the extension in your PHPStan configuration.
+* The configuration `ignore-docblocks` is now called `ignore_doc_comments`.
+* The rest of configurations do not exist anymore.

 ```neon
 # phpstan.neon